AriFordsham/GHCWiki/building/preparation/linux.md

 - `darcs`

-For building the documentataion: (User's Guide and Cabal guide):
+For building the documentation: (User's Guide and Cabal guide):

 - `docbook-utils`
 - `docbook-utils-pdf`